neuronsimulator/nrn/neuron/neuron/classes/python.rst

     Description:
         Allow access to anything in the Hoc interpreter.
-        Note that \ :code:`h = neuron.h` is the typical statement used since the
-        neuron module creates an h field.
+        Note that :code:`h = neuron.h` is the typical statement used since the neuron module creates an h field.
-        When created via hoc.HocObject() its print string is "TopLevelHocInterpreter".
+        When created via :code:`hoc.HocObject()` its print string is "TopLevelHocInterpreter".

         .. code-block::
             none